 Members with special needs or certain diagnoses may request that an appropriate in-network specialist serve as his or her PCP.
 This is possible only if the specialist agrees to act as your child's PCP and if GHP Kids approves of the arrangement.
-An example would be a pregnant member selecting an OB-GYN as her PCP.
-Call GHP Kids Member Services at 866-621-5235 (PA Relay 711) to determine if your child is eligible to have a specialist serve as his or her PCP.
+For example, a pregnant member might select an OB-GYN as their PCP.
+Call GHP Kids customer care at 866-621-5235 (PA Relay 711) to determine if your child is eligible to have a specialist serve as his or her PCP.